nodejs/node/doc/api/sqlite.md

   * `filter` {Function} Optional function that takes the name of a table as the first argument.
      When `true` is returned, includes the change, otherwise, it is discarded.
 When not provided no changes are filtered, and all are changes are attempted.
+  * `onConflict` {number} When provided, must be one of `SQLITE_CHANGESET_OMIT`, `SQLITE_CHANGESET_REPLACE` or `SQLITE_CHANGESET_ABORT`.
+Determines how conflicts are handled.
+    Conflicting changes are either omitted, changes replace existing values or the call is aborted when the first conflicting change is encountered (this is the default).
+* Returns: {boolean} Whether the changeset was applied succesfully without being aborted.

 An exception is thrown if the database is not open.
 This method is a wrapper around [`sqlite3changeset_apply()`][].